mosbymc/HTML-Data-Grid-Widget/README.md

 only available on its develop branch.
 I have a JQuery dependent client-side form [validator](https://github.com/mosbymc/validator) that I am trying to remove JQuery from and the dominator is a collection of functions that I've created to reproduce some of the JQuery functionality.
 However, it has not been extensively tested and is also a long way from being released on a master branch.

+The grid.html file is my test page for the functionality in the grid widget.
+It requires grid.js, grid.css, and dominator.js to run properly.